indimail/indimail-virtualdomains/.github/README-indimail.md

 		550 the expanded SPF explanation (#5.7.1)

 	If you want the macro expansion explained look at the SPF draft.
+The filename can be overriden by <b>SPFEXP\fR environment variable.

 * spfipv6 You can turn on spf for ipv6 connections by setting to value 1 or 0 to disable.
 You can override this control file with environment variable <b>USE\_SPFIPV6</b>.